The request failed. The remote server returned an error: (401) Unauthorized.

 1- If it doesn’t work, correct the credentials.

-2- If it’s asking for a code or a phone number, then please deactivate MFA for your migration service account.
+2- If it asks for a code or a phone number, please deactivate MFA for your migration service account.

 3- If you’re using an SSO system, please deactivate it, and ensure that the migration service account authenticates directly to Office 365.